fmrico/hackathon_oslo/README.md

 ## The history

 Oslo is under siege!!!
-Bombs attacks are taking place in three different city locations: a factory, a bookstore, and the Prime Minister's house.
+Bombs attacks are taking place in three different city locations: a factory, a bookstore, a hospital, and the Prime Minister's house.

 ![oslo_1](https://github.com/fmrico/hackathon_oslo/assets/3810011/c1249084-5200-4e19-ab88-02b133ef4936)